microsoft/Windows-AppConsult-PWALab/Manual/README.md

     The **waitUntil()** method exposed by the event APIs is used to tell to the browser that work is ongoing until the promise settles, and it shouldn't terminate the service worker if it wants that work to complete.
 This way the **preLoad()** function will be invoked as soon as the service worker is deployed and the caching operation won’t be aborted as long as it’s still running.

 4. Now return to Chrome, make sure it’s still open on the website and that the developers tools are turned on.
-5. Move to the **Application** tab and press **Unregister** button near the service worker.
+5. Move to the **Application** tab and press the **Unregister** button near the service worker.
 Then close Chrome.
 This step will make sure that the updated service worker will be deployed and it will replace the old one.
 6. Open again Chrome on the Contoso Dashboard website.
 In case you need it, remember that the URL of the local server is **http://127.0.0.1:5500**
 7. Press again F12 and open the developer tools.
 Move again to the **Application** tab.
 8. Expand the **Cache** section: you should see a cache with the same name you have defined in the JavaScript code, which is **pwabuilder-offline**.
 On the right, you will see all the content that has been cached.